hoxo-m/dplyr.teradata/README.md

 3 Details
 ---------

 The package provides a Teradata backend for **dplyr**.
-It makes it possible to build SQL for [Teradata Database](https://www.teradata.com/products-and-services/teradata-database/) in the same way as manipulating data frames with **dplyr** package.
+It makes it possible to build SQL for [Teradata Database](https://www.teradata.com/products-and-services/teradata-database/) in the same way as manipulating data frames with the **dplyr** package.
 It also can send the queries and then receive its results on R.

 Therefore, you can complete data analysis with Teradata only on R. It means that you are freed from troublesome switching of tools and switching thoughts that cause mistakes.

 ### 3.1 Usage

-The package uses **odbc** package to connect database and **dbplyr** package to build SQL.
+The package uses the **odbc** package to connect database and the **dbplyr** package to build SQL.

 First, you need to establish an ODBC connection to Teradata.
 See:

 -   [README - **odbc** package](https://cran.r-project.org/web/packages/odbc/README.html).

-The package have special driver function `todbc()`.
+The **dplyr.teradata** package has special driver function `todbc()`.

 ``` r
 # Establish a connection to Teradata